 Part C provides worksheets that help you create your own operation and maintenance manual for your utility and maps out a program for scheduling and performing preventive and general maintenance.

-Part D describes the investigation and enforcement process; identifies the violations that can lead to fines and enforcement; presents enforcement scenarios for water systems; and provides tables that summarize the requirements for sampling, monitoring, and reporting.
+Part D describes how to prepare for an investigation; the investigation and enforcement process; identifies the violations that can lead to fines and enforcement; and provides tables that summarize the requirements for sampling, monitoring, and reporting.